calmjs/calmjs.rjs/README.rst

-Ultimately, the goal of |calmjs.rjs| is to ease the integration and interactions between of client-side JavaScript with server-side Python, by simplifying the task of building, shipping and deployment of the two set of sources in one shared package and environment.  |calmjs| provides the linkage between these two environment and the tools provided by there will assist with the setup of a common, reproducible local Node.js environments.
+Ultimately, the goal of |calmjs.rjs| is to ease the integration and interactions between of client-side JavaScript with server-side Python, by simplifying the task of building, shipping and deployment of the two set of sources in one shared package and environment.
+The Calmjs framework provides the linkage between these two environment and the tools provided by there will assist with the setup of a common, reproducible local Node.js environments.

-Finally, for quality control, |calmjs.dev| will provide the tools needed to set up the test environment and harnesses for running of JavaScript tests that are part of the Python packages for the associated JavaScript code.
+Finally, for quality control, this package has integration with
+|calmjs.dev|, which provides the tools needed to set up the test
+environment and harnesses for running of JavaScript tests that are part of the Python packages for the associated JavaScript code.
+However, that package is not declared as a direct dependency, as not all use cases will require the availability of that package.
+Please refer to installation section for details.

 Do note, in the initial implementation, the JavaScript source file supported by this framework loosely follows certain definitions that